Fire and rescue services

 You may need to pay cash before doctors and hospitals will treat you.

-If you need medical evacuation to N'Djamena, travel by air if possible.
+If you need a medical evacuation to N'Djamena, travel by air if possible.
+Travel throughout Chad by road is dangerous.

-If you become seriously ill or injured, you may need to be evacuated from N'Djamena to a location with appropriate facilities.
-Medical evacuation is expensive.
+If you become seriously ill or injured, you may need to be evacuated to a location with better facilities.
+Medical evacuations are very expensive.
+Make sure your travel insurance covers medical evacuations.
+The Australian Government won't pay these costs.

 More information: